The Church of the Atonement is a community of disciples seeking to grow in faith and in love towards God and our neighbors.

 - Gathering - we are brought together, remembering our baptism and hearing the pronouncement of God's forgiveness and renewal.

 - Word - we hear from the Scriptures; the ancient stories that the people of God have held so near and dear to them.

 - Meal - we celebrate the meal of the baptized through which God is again in our presence to shape us as God's own people.

 - Sending - we are send forth from the assembly to be witnesses of what God has don, is doing, and promises yet to do in the world.

-"Atonement" literally means the status of being at one: At-One-Ment.
+"Atonement" literally means the state of being at one: At-One-Ment.
 The point of God becoming a human being (God comes to us) in Jesus Christ is to also make us one with God.
 The Nicene Creed says, "For us and for our salvation he came down from heaven."
-The Gospel of John says, "Indeed, God did not send the Son into the world to condemn the world, but in order that the world might be saved through him. " That's more of that good news we talked about above.
+The Gospel of John says, "Indeed, God did not send the Son into the world to condemn the world, but in order that the world might be saved through him. " To talk about the Atonement is to talk about how we are made friends with God.
+That's more of that good news we talked about above.
 And that's what we are all about.